RS9977/LanguageCorrector/README.md

 - Most Updated (Stable) Branch: Master

 ## Work Breakdown
- Alex Melnick: Webcrawler, Data Parser, Webcrawler stats, Webcrawler social media, Extend system to other language (partial), Provide a reasonable translation (partial)
+**Alex Melnick**: Webcrawler, Data Parser, Webcrawler stats, Webcrawler social media, Extend system to other language (partial), Provide a reasonable translation (partial)

-Michael Harkess: Data Parser, Android App
+**Michael Harkess**: Data Parser, Android App

-Reza Sajjadi: All of the package and module in CheckerCorrector including: Language checker and corrector with all of the GUI features for them, including feature 2, 3 and 5 and other features like giving user feadback on tokens, and the list of possible corrections, the extention to dutch and translation for dutch and to dutch for checker/corrector
+**Reza Sajjadinasab**: All of the package and module in CheckerCorrector including: Language checker and corrector with all of the GUI features for them, including feature 2, 3 and 5 and other features like giving user feadback on tokens, and the list of possible corrections, the extention to dutch and translation for dutch and to dutch for checker/corrector

 This work breakdown is signed by Everyone:
 Seyed Reza Sajjadinasab